 - Real estate in different cities and regions

-Your real estate investment group can help decide where and how you want to invest.
-It’s a good idea to invest in properties across at least a few different cities.
-They say real estate is about location, location, location and where you invest can mean a big difference in return.
-Investing in a few different cities makes sure you benefit from economic growth across the country.
+Your real estate investment group can help you decide where and how you want to invest.
+Investing in properties across at least a few different cities is a good idea.
+They say real estate is about location, location, location.
+So, where you invest can mean a big difference in return.
+In addition, investing in a few different cities makes sure you benefit from economic growth across the country.

-You can invest in real estate loans as well as take an equity ownership in properties.
-Debt investments offer more security because it’s a lien against the property with a set rate of return.
+You can invest in real estate loans and take equity ownership in properties.
+Debt investments offer more security because it's a lien against the property with a set rate of return.
 Equity investments are riskier but offer more upside return on price appreciation.

-The mix of debt and equity in your portfolio is largely a matter of your age and how much risk you can tolerate in investments but I would recommend around 65% equity and 35% debt for most investors with a decade or more to retirement.
+The mix of debt and equity in your portfolio is primarily a matter of your age and how much risk you can tolerate in investments.
+Still, I recommend around 65% equity and 35% debt for most investors with a decade or more to retirement.

-One of the best uses of a real estate investment group is the ability to get together investors that know more about specific types of real estate.
-Types of property can include raw land, single-family or multi-family residential, office, retail, lodging and industrial.
-Each type of property has different return and risk characteristics and it’s really helpful to have an expert in each within your real estate club.
+One of the best uses of a real estate investment group is the ability to get together investors who know more about specific real estate types.
+Property types include raw land, single-family or multi-family residential, office, retail, lodging, and industrial.
+Each property type has different return and risk characteristics, and it's beneficial to have an expert in each property type within your real estate club.

-The majority of deals listed on crowd platforms have been residential properties, split between equity and debt deals.
-This is pretty common across most real estate crowdfunding portals because residential developers have had the hardest time getting bank loans.
+Most deals listed on crowd platforms have been residential properties, split between equity and debt.
+This mix is typical across most real estate crowdfunding portals because residential developers have had the most difficulty getting bank loans.

 Finding Investment Property for Sale

-Finding real estate investment property alone will take weeks of online searching, site visits and negotiation.
-I used to spend a couple hours a week talking to different real estate agents and brokers just sourcing deals.
+Finding real estate investment property alone will take weeks of online searching, site visits, and negotiation.
+I used to spend a couple of hours a week talking to different real estate agents and brokers just sourcing deals.

-Each investment offers detailed information on the property, financials, a market summary, overview and management as well as a download of documents.
-Most investments come with all the analysis you’ll need to make your decision but make sure you back it up with some of your own research.
+Each investment offers detailed information on the property, financials, a market summary, overview, management, and a download of documents.
+Most investments come with all the analysis you'll need to make your decision but make sure you back it up with some of your own research.

 Finding other Real Estate Investors for Your Group

-New real estate investment clubs will face a dilemma, find enough investors to make the group’s activities worthwhile but being selective enough to only recruit engaged members.
+New real estate investment clubs will face a dilemma, find enough investors to make the group's activities worthwhile but be selective enough only to recruit engaged members.

-Understand that you don’t need dozens of group members, especially if you plan on keeping the club informal, but members do need to be engaged enough that they contribute to combined knowledge.
+Understand that you don't need dozens of group members, especially if you plan on keeping the club informal.
+Still, members do need to be engaged enough that they contribute to combined knowledge.

-I’ve seen a lot of clubs just let anyone come to meetings.
-What happens is that people come for a few meetings, soak up all the information they need and then you never see them again.
+I've seen a lot of clubs just let anyone come to meetings.
+So, people come for a few sessions, soak up all the information they need, and then you never see them again.

-To keep members and grow the club’s combined knowledge, you need to actively recruit members and candidates need to contribute before they become full members.
+To keep members and grow the club's combined knowledge, you must recruit members actively, and candidates must contribute before becoming full members.

 - Finding potential members is a matter of current members becoming champions of the group.
-Start with two or three members and work out a pitch each of you can make at social events and real estate-related networking.
+Start with two or three members and create a pitch you can make at social events and real estate-related networking.

 - The club should have a formal application process that gathers background information and experience on candidates.
-This should include a criminal background check and will be paid for out of an application fee.
-The first time you turn a con artist away, you’ll be glad you spent a little on the application process.
+This application should include a criminal background check paid out of the application fee.
+The first time you turn a con artist away, you'll be glad you spent a little on the application process.

-This doesn’t mean you can’t accept new real estate investors with little experience.
+The application process doesn't mean you can't accept new real estate investors with little experience.
 They can still contribute to the group.
-Pick a new topic in real estate investing, a new trend or financing method that maybe the group doesn’t know much about yet, and assign it to the candidate for a presentation.
+For example, pick a new topic in real estate investing, a new trend or financing method that maybe the group doesn't know much about, and assign it to the candidate for a presentation.

 Real Estate Investment Club Activities

-That doesn’t mean you can’t start the meetings with an informal ‘what’s new’ but have something planned each meeting that will increase the group’s combined knowledge.
+That doesn't mean you can't start the meetings with an informal ‘what's new' but have something planned for each session to increase the group's combined knowledge.

-Inviting speakers to talk is a great way to get outside expertise and a lot of local professionals will agree to present for free if your group is large enough.
+Inviting speakers to talk is a great way to get outside expertise, and many local professionals will agree to present for free if your group is large enough.

 Courses paid through member dues can be a great way of keeping up with new trends and getting new skills.
 Get one license for an online course and hook your laptop up to the TV.
 Print out the course materials for everyone and make it a shared learning experience.

 Workshops are like courses except usually live and over just a few days.
-These are going to be more expensive than just getting one course for everyone but work out a discount for the group to attend together.
+These will be more expensive than just getting one course for everyone but working out a discount for the group to attend together.

 Club partnerships can be some of the best real estate investments you make.
-The club I’m in is informal and we keep our investments separate for the most part but will pool some funds for a property every once in a while.
-There are extra legal issues and risks with this kind of engagement but it can get you access to bigger investments and really solidifies the group.
+The club I'm in is informal, and we keep our assets separate for the most part but will pool some funds for a property every once in a while.
+Of course, this engagement has extra-legal issues and risks, but it can get you access to more significant investments and solidify the group.

 Legal Issues to Starting a Real Estate Investment Group

-Most real estate clubs remain informal and do little more than sit around talking about investments.
+Most real estate clubs remain informal and do little more than sitting around discussing investments.
 The best clubs are legally incorporated and have a more formal structure.
-This doesn’t mean spending thousands on paperwork or lawyers.
-You can incorporate a club and draw up all the documents for less than a few hundred in most states.
+This structure doesn't mean spending thousands on paperwork or lawyers.
+In most states, you can incorporate a club and draw up all the documents for less than a few hundred.

 You might decide to stay informal for a year or until you build a core of engaged members.
-Once you have ten or twenty members that are meeting regularly, it’s time to start thinking about a formal structure and officer roles.
-This may seem like a lot of work but a formal club can do so much more than just a rag-tag group.
+Once ten or twenty members are meeting regularly, it's time to start thinking about a formal structure and officer roles.
+This structure may seem like a lot of work, but a formal club can do much more than just a rag-tag group.

-The club shouldn’t need insurance unless it’s creating its own courses or formally advising investors.
-If any of the members have a co-investing partnership, they’ll need all the regular liability and property insurance that comes with the real estate investing.
+The club shouldn't need insurance unless it creates its own courses or formally advises investors.
+If any members have a co-investing partnership, they'll need all the regular liability and property insurance that comes with real estate investing.

 How to Do Real Estate Investment Analysis

 I started after college as a commercial real estate analyst and still do freelance analysis for a few property developers.
-Finding good real estate investments isn’t like researching stocks but that’s a good thing.
+Finding suitable real estate investments isn't like researching stocks, but that's good.

-Where investors scramble for a couple percent extra return on stocks versus the market, put together a solid process for real estate investment analysis and you can easily make double-digit returns each year.
+Where investors scramble for a couple of percent extra return on stocks versus the market, put together a solid real estate investment analysis process, and you can easily make double-digit returns each year.

-Real estate analysis starts with researching the market, the city or region where the property is located.
-A lot of this is going to be included in the investment proposal on real estate crowdfunding sites but make sure you double-check the numbers.
+Real estate analysis starts with researching the market, city, or region of the property.
+Much of this will be included in the investment proposal on real estate crowdfunding sites but make sure you double-check the numbers.

 - What are the growth factors for the property?
 For residential, this will be things like population growth and employment.
 For commercial property, it could be factors like retail sales growth and employment in related industries.

-- How much building has been completed or planned over the last five years compared to longer-term averages?
-This is extremely important because real estate developers love to overbuild when times are good only to see vacancy rates jump years later.
+- Compared to longer-term averages, how much building has been completed or planned over the last five years?
+This average is critical because real estate developers love to overbuild when times are good, only to see vacancy rates jump years later.